Trump opens up on Syria: If Israel can't do it without killing everyone else

 Vaguely worded

-Meanwhile, the Lebanese news agency NNA reported on shelling and drone attacks in the southern parts of the country.
+But meanwhile, the Lebanese news agency NNA reported shelling and drone attacks in the southern parts of the country.

-A section of the memorandum of understanding on Lebanon is said to be vaguely worded.
-According to Israeli media, Israel interprets it as meaning that its actions in the country are not limited.
+The memorandum of understanding on Lebanon has not been shown, but there are reports that it is vaguely worded.
+According to Israeli media, Israel interprets it to mean that its actions in the country are not limited.
 Prime Minister Benjamin Netanyahu has said that forces will remain in the neighboring country "as long as necessary."

 Loading related articles...